ohsemdomain/flashnotes/README.md

 3. Enter a title and content for your note.
 4. Click the tag button to add tags to your note.
 You can create new tags or select existing ones.
 5. Use the formatting toolbar to style your notes.
-6. Click the settings button (gear icon) to manage your tags (create, edit, delete).
+6. Click the settings button (gear icon) to manage your tags.
 7. Use the search bar to find notes by title, content, or tag.
 8. Click on a note in the sidebar to view and edit it.
+9. Use the account button to sign in with your Google account and enable sync.
-9. Use the open in browser button to work in full window mode.
+10. Use the open in browser button to work in full window mode.

+## Google Integration

+Flash Notes now features seamless Google integration:

+1. **Sign in with Google:** Click the account button to sign in with your Google account.
+2. **Automatic sync:** When enabled, your notes automatically sync across devices.
+3. **Manual backup & restore:** Create manual backups and restore your data when needed.
+4. **Privacy:** Your data is securely stored in your personal Google Drive account.

 ## Project Structure